 Stress is something I battle with on a daily basis, and only in the last few months have I started to see how much this can effect me.
-I think in an odd way, being extremely stressed is what drives me forward in my life, but the process can be very emotional… think overloads of raw chocolate and a classic Coldplay album on replay.
+I think in an odd way, being extremely stressed is what drives me forward in my life, but the process can be very emotional…think lots of chocolate and a classic Coldplay album on repeat.
 At times stress completely takes over my life, I have bad anxiety, insomnia and I’m a walking, talking mood swing, as much as I hate to admit it!
 I’ve recently been discovering and introducing a few different tools into my life to manage stress, which I’ve been finding incredibly useful.
 I thought I’d blog about them today, incase they may help you too.

 The one thing that helps me more than anything when I’m stressed is getting outside.
 Walking in the now crisp winter air is incredible for clearing my mind.
 I always come back home with a different perspective on my problems and feel ready to make a fresh start at tackling them.
 I live close to some beautiful parks in London so if I can, I’ll walk in a little nature, taking it all in and seeing the bigger picture.